ToxPuro/astaroth/acc-runtime/README.md

 # Advanced

-The input and output arrays can also be accessed without declaring a `Stencil` as follows.
+The input arrays can also be accessed without declaring a `Stencil` as follows.

 ```
 Field field0
+Field field1

 Kernel kernel() {
   // The example showcases two ways of accessing a field element without the Stencil structure
-  a = FIELD_IN[field0][IDX(vertexIdx)] // Note that IDX() here accepts the 3D spatial index
-  b = FIELD_OUT[field0][IDX(vertexIdx.x, vertexIdx.y, vertexIdx.z)] // And also individual index components
+  int3 coord = ...
+  //Writing to the input array is inherently unsafe so it really only be done inside boundary conditions
+  field0[coord.x][coord.y][coord.y] = field1[coord.x][coord.y][coord.z]
 }
 ```

-> Note: Accessing field elements using `FIELD_IN` and `FIELD_OUT` does not cache the reads and is significantly less efficient than using a `Stencil`.
+> Note: Accessing field elements this way is suboptimal compared to accessing then using a `Stencil` or calling `value` since the reads are not cached.
+Only access field elements this way if otherwise not possible.

 # Interaction with the Astaroth Core and Utils libraries

 ## Loading and storing stencil coefficients at runtime

-The stencil coefficients defined in the DSL syntax must be known at compile time for simplicity.
-However, the Astaroth Runtime API provides the functions `acLoadStencil` and `acStoreStencil` for loading/storing stencil coefficients at runtime.
-This is useful for, say, trying out different coefficients without the need for recompilation and for setting the coefficients programmatically if too cumbersome by hand.
+The Astaroth Runtime API provides the functions `acLoadStencil` and `acStoreStencil` for loading/storing stencil coefficients at runtime.
+This is useful for, say, for setting the coefficients programmatically if too cumbersome by hand.
+We however highly recommend to use device constant variables in the stencils instead of separately loading stencil coefficients at runtime, since it eliminates error where the actual stencil coefficients are calculated separately from the stencil declarations.

 See also the functions `acDeviceLoadStencil`, `acDeviceStoreStencil`, `acGridLoadStencil`, and `acGridStoreStencil` provided by the Astaroth Core library.